without subsidies

 A Transit System That Grows…

-People want to get places, and they want to get there fast.
-Right now, you can only find transit that goes far and fast in the largest of cities, where there are enough people to create demand.
-Someone has to pay for a growing transit network.
+People want to get places quickly.
+In most cases, you can only find transit that goes far and fast in the largest of cities, with enough people to create demand.
+Good transit costs money and we need to find ways to pay for it.

 A Carbon Negative Delivery System